 When it comes to a waterproof coat, the fabric is everything.
 Cheaper coats might claim to be water-resistant but often use materials that soak through or lack breathability, trapping moisture against your dog’s skin.
 Investing in a coat made from durable, truly waterproof fabrics pays off.
 High-quality materials not only keep your dog drier and more comfortable but also stand up to wear and tear, ensuring the coat lasts for many seasons.

-How to Care for Your Waterproof Dog Coat
+Making Your Waterproof Dog Coat Last

 You’ve found the perfect waterproof coat for your dog—that’s a huge win!
 Now, let's talk about how to keep it in top shape.
 A little bit of care goes a long way in preserving the coat's waterproofing and making sure it lasts for many rainy seasons to come.
 Think of it like your own high-performance rain jacket; it needs specific cleaning and storage to maintain its effectiveness.
 Simply tossing it in the wash with your regular laundry can actually strip away its protective qualities, leaving your pup damp and defeating the whole purpose of the coat.
 The technical fabrics used in these coats have special coatings or membranes that can be damaged by harsh detergents, high heat, and abrasive cycles.